blogtitle/blogsources/content/post/web-security-2-xss.md

 authors: ["Rob"]
 draft: true
 ---
-> This post is part of my security training for developers.
+> This post is part of my developer-friendly security series.
 You can find all other posts [here](https://blogtitle.github.io/categories/web-security/).

 # Preface: authentication
 In [the previous post](https://blogtitle.github.io/robn-go-security-pearls-fundamentals/) I briefly described how HTTP works and, as you might have noticed, it is a stateless protocol.
 Roughly every time you need to fetch a resource you have to issue a new request and if you need to access some restricted endpoint you need to **authenticate again**.
 As you can imagine this would cause some degradation in user experience if so the platform provides some ways to get around the problem.